Product | Features | Overall | Price | Buy Now |

 Robinhood, the classic investment app without account balances or commissions was founded in 2013 and is the pioneer of this new investing era.
 Robinhood believes investing shouldn’t be a sport for the elite, instead, it should be available and accessible to everyone.

 This brokerage is known to have one of the cleanest looking apps.
 Users love Robinhood’s interface because it contains the right amount of data that the average investor will need.
-However, advanced investors may find it is a bit limiting over time.
+However, advanced traders may find it is a bit limiting over time.

 This brokerage aims to be the most attractive and user-friendly app out there for commission-free trades.